 - Discussions with class teacher - Parents evening The class teacher will meet parents at least twice a year to discuss your child's needs, support and progress.
-For further information the SENCO is available to discuss support in more detail. - Open door policy you are welcome any time to book an appointment to meet with the class teacher, SENCO, Head or Deputy Headteacher to discuss how your child is getting.
+For further information the SENDCo is available to discuss support in more detail. - Open door policy you are welcome any time to book an appointment to meet with the class teacher, SENDCo, Head or Deputy Headteacher to discuss how your child is getting.
 We can offer advice and practical ways that you can help your child at home. - Your child may have an SEN Support Plan in place and therefore the targets set are SMART (Specific, Measurable, Achievable, Realistic and Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed. - If your child has complex SEND they may have an EHC Plan (Education Health Care Plan) which means that a formal Annual Review will take place to discuss your child's progress and a report will be written.
-This can also be done at a six monthly interim review if changes to circumstances occur or concerns arise.
+This can also be carried out at an earlier point should there be any changes to circumstances or concerns arise.